Cleartext signing

 VB.NET example

-Clear sign string message with private key located in a file
+3. Clear signing a String message with a private key located in a file

 C# example

-Clear sign string message with private key located in a KeyStore
+4. Clear text signing a String message with a private key located in a KeyStore

 C# example